This week on the Billboard 200, the Grammy Awards trigger gains for 18 of the top 40 albums -- including seven in the top 10.

 2012's biggest Grammy winner, Adele, saw her 21 album earn a 207% increase in the week after the show.
 It held at No. 1 that week, moving from 237,000 to 730,000 sold.
 The diva easily garnered the lion's share of buzz from the 2012 Grammys, after earning six trophies and making her return to the performance stage after throat surgery.

 This year, unlike at the 2012 ceremony, there wasn't one single artist that stole the spotlight.

-Mumford & Sons' "Babel" is the big winner of this year's show, as album of the year returns to No. 1 for a fourth non-consecutive week with 185,000 (up 242%).
+Mumford & Sons' Babel was the big winner of this year's show; the album of the year returns to No. 1 for a fourth non-consecutive week with 185,000 (up 242%).
 It was No. 4 last week.